 Because tissue characteristics are inherited, the best chance of finding a match between donor and patient is within families.
 Parents are normally only haploidentical, or ‘half-matching’ donors, as a child inherits half of its tissue characteristics from the mother and half from the father.
 The highest probability of a match is between siblings, which is why they are the first family members to be tested as potential donors.

 If there are no matching donors in the patient’s family, the search continues with an attempt to find a compatible unrelated donor.
-Around the world, over 36 million people have now chosen to register as potential blood stem cell donors, over 10 million of which are within DKMS’s worldwide database.
+Around the world, over 36 million people have now chosen to register as potential blood stem cell donors, over 10 million of whom are within DKMS’s worldwide database.
 If no suitable donor is found there, the search is extended internationally.